sonos/nlu-benchmark/README.md

 The data is provided for each benchmark and more details about the methods are available in the README file in each folder.

-**Any publication based on these datasets must include a full citation to the following paper:**
+**Any publication based on these datasets must include a full citation to the following paper in which the results were published by Snips:**

-**["Snips Voice Platform: an embedded Spoken Language Understanding system for private-by-design voice interfaces"](https://arxiv.org/abs/1805.10190),**
+["Snips Voice Platform: an embedded Spoken Language Understanding system for private-by-design voice interfaces"](https://arxiv.org/abs/1805.10190)

-**in which the results were published by Snips.**